linode/docs/docs/development/go/learning-go-functions-loops-and-errors-a-tutorial/index.md

 }
 {{< /file >}}

-The `...` operator used as a prefix to a type like `...int` is called the *pack operator* whereas the *unpack operator* appends a *slice* like `sliceOfNumbers...`.
+The `...` operator used as a prefix to a type like `...int` is called the *pack operator*, whereas the *unpack operator* appends a *slice* like `sliceOfNumbers...`.
 A slice is a Go data type that is essentially an abstraction of an array of unspecified length.
-Each variadic function cannot use the pack operator more than once.
+Each variadic function can use the pack operator once.
 The `oneByOne()` function accepts a single `string` and a variable number of integer arguments using the `sliceOfNumbers` slice.
 The `varFunc` function accepts a single argument and just calls the `fmt.Println()` function.

-Another note about slices.
-The second call to `oneByOne()` is using a slice.
+Another note about slices: the second call to `oneByOne()` is using a slice.
 Any changes you make to that slice inside the variadic function will persist after the function exits because this is how slices work in Go.

 The output of `variadic.go` will be as follows: